Is Euronext Dublin right for my company?

 - identify and meet potential advisors

-An MSM listing involves the preparation of a prospectus document which is approved by the Central Bank of Ireland (or your equivalent home regulator).
-The prospectus is also submitted to the ISE to demonstrate compliance with the Listing Rules.
+A Euronext Dublin listing involves the preparation of a prospectus document which is approved by the Central Bank of Ireland (or your equivalent home regulator).
+The prospectus is also submitted to us to demonstrate compliance with the Listing Rules.

 What is a prospectus?